zbn123/DCGAN_with_Autoencoder/README.md

 I implement Deep Convolutional Generative Adversarial Networks(DCGAN) with Autoencoder.

+This does NOT work for scene images.
+This only work for face images.

 Sorry, My English ability is low.
 So the explanation below may be difficult to read.
 Please contact me if you have any questions.